danvk/oldnyc/nyc/howto.md

 git push
 ```

-## Update the JavaScript bundle

-    ./update-js-bundle.sh

 ## Iterate on geocoding

-It's easiest to do this by iterating on the records.pickle file, which has one
+It's easiest to do this by iterating on the `records.pickle` file, which has one
 entry per milstein card, rather than one entry per photo.

     ./generate-geocodes.py --coders milstein --pickle_path nyc/records.pickle --output_format records.js --geocode > /tmp/records.json